babylonlabs-io/rollup-bsn-contracts/docs/deployment-integration.md

 contract that a rollup deploys to become a BSN.
 The contract must be deployed on Babylon Genesis as it relies on direct interaction with it.

+## Overview

+The BSN deployment process consists of four main steps:

+1. **Upload Contract Code**: Upload the compiled WASM bytecode to Babylon Genesis to obtain a code ID
+2. **Instantiate Contract**: Create a contract instance using the code ID with your specific BSN configuration
+3. **Register BSN**: Register your BSN with Babylon using the contract address to enable finality provider participation
+4. **Maintain Contract**: Ongoing contract management and operational tasks as needed

 ## Governance Notes
 <img width="3100" height="772" alt="governance" src="./assets/governance.png" />

 Depending on the Babylon Genesis network (e.g., testnet, mainnet) you choose for the deployment of the rollup BSN, the network might be permissioned:
 * **Permissioned CosmWasm**: Requires governane approval for deploying a smart contract.
 This can be granted in two ways:
   * `MsgStoreCode` proposal: Upload a contract code.
 Preferred for one-time deployments
-  * `MsgUpdateParams` proposal: Add a Babylon Genesis address in an allow-list for which its members can permissionlessly upload code.
+  * `MsgAddCodeUploadParamsAddresses` proposal: Add a Babylon Genesis address in an allow-list for which its members can permissionlessly upload code.
 This is typically used for contracts requiring periodic maintenance.
   > To learn more about permissioned CosmWasm,